bradygaster-zz/downr/src/wwwroot/posts/doing-bdd-with-signalr-and-jasmine/index.md

   <img alt="image" src="/posts/doing-bdd-with-signalr-and-jasmine/media/image_79.png">
 </p>
 <p>It&#x2019;d help at this point to take a
-  <a>peek at the Jasmine Wiki article on Spies</a>  to get an idea of how this sort of verification can be accomplished.
+  <a title="The Matchers section is really the important part here.
+You don&apos;t need to KNOW this, just have an idea of it and a reference bookmark." href="https://github.com/pivotal/jasmine/wiki/Spies">peek at the Jasmine Wiki article on Spies</a>  to get an idea of how this sort of verification can be accomplished.
 Jasmine&#x2019;s Fluent syntax makes it pretty self-explanatory (and including vsdoc files to provide Intellisense in Visual Studio brings in
   the Jasmine methods).
 Jasmine, like Moq and other mocking frameworks, offers unit tests the capability of checking to see if methods have been executed properly.</p>
 <p>
   <img alt="image" src="/posts/doing-bdd-with-signalr-and-jasmine/media/image_80.png">